uteluq/moodle-block_chatbot/README.md

   - **Configuration**: Requires a client ID and client secret entered in the plugin’s admin settings.

 - **Weaviate** ([Server Installation](https://weaviate.io/developers/weaviate/installation) | [Weaviate Cloud](https://weaviate.io/developers/wcs)):
-  - **Purpose**: Acts as the vector database to store content embeddings, supporting the retrieval component of RAG for contextual responses.
+  - **Purpose**: Serves as the vector database for storing content embeddings, supporting the retrieval component of RAG for contextual responses.
-  - **Configuration**: Requires API key(s) entered in the plugin’s admin settings (note: multiple entries in the report may indicate an OCR error or distinct keys).
+  - **Configuration**: Requires one or more API keys to be entered in the plugin’s admin settings.
+(Note: Multiple entries in the report may indicate an OCR error or distinct keys.)

-Configuration is managed through **Site Administration > Plugins > Blocks > Chatbot** in Moodle.
+Configuration is managed via **Site Administration > Plugins > Blocks > Chatbot** in Moodle.

 ## Contributing